MSK-Web-development/css-bootcamp/concepts/specificity.md

 ### Importance:

 Understanding specificity helps developers write CSS rules effectively, avoid unintended style conflicts, and ensure the desired styles are applied consistently across the website or web application.

-### Conclusion:

-Specificity plays a crucial role in determining which CSS rules are applied to elements.
-By mastering specificity, developers can write cleaner, more maintainable CSS code and avoid common styling pitfalls.